Skip to Content

 On July 11, 2012, Poarch announced plans to construct a $246 million casino resort on Hickory Ground.
 Poarch moved forward with casino construction in October 2012, issuing a press release stating that “we are being faced with demands to remove ancestral remains that have already been reinterred… We cannot change the fact that remains were found and removed.
 Those remains are now reinterred and we cannot support disturbing those remains again… [N]o one cares more about the sanctity of our land… than we do.”

 Hickory Ground remains a symbol of the resilience and enduring cultural heritage of the Muscogee (Creek) Nation.
-Its history reflects the broader narrative of Native American struggles, from early European contact and treaty negotiations to forced removal and contemporary efforts to preserve sacred sites.
+Its history reflects the broader narrative of Native American struggles, from early European contact and to forced removal and contemporary efforts to preserve sacred sites.
 The ongoing efforts to protect Hickory Ground underscore the importance of honoring and respecting indigenous history and cultural heritage.
+How we care for the burial grounds of our loved ones says a lot about the values we hold true today.
+When Native burial grounds are destroyed and disrespected, their descendants suffer greatly.

 1800s and earlier

-Hickory Ground, located in what is now Wetumpka, Alabama, is part of the Muscogee (Creek) Nation’s aboriginal homelands.
+Hickory Ground, located in what is now Wetumpka, Alabama, is part of the Muscogee (Creek) Nation’s aboriginal homelands and historic treaty territory.

 1812-1815

 The Creek ancestors of present-day Poarch individuals betrayed the Muscogee (Creek) Nation and fought alongside Andrew Jackson against the Muscogee (Creek) Nation, committing many massacres against other citizens of the Muscogee (Creek) Nation.
-Because they fought alongside the United States and against the Muscogee (Creek) Nation, Poarch’s ancestors were allowed to remain living in Alabama on the condition that they relinquish their citizenship in the Muscogee (Creek) Nation, a condition they voluntarily accepted.
+Because they fought alongside the United States and against the Muscogee (Creek) Nation, Poarch’s ancestors were allowed to avoid removal on the Trail of Tears and remain living in Alabama on the condition that they relinquish their citizenship in the Muscogee (Creek) Nation, a condition they voluntarily accepted.

 The Muscogee (Creek) Nation is violently and forcibly removed to Indian Territory on the Trail of Tears.